 Category: Public speaking articles

 You’ve been nominated for an award and now you have to give an acceptance speech.
-It might be an Academy Award where the whole world is watching or it might be an award for best coach in your little league.
+It might be an Academy Award where the whole world is watching or it might be an award for the best coach in your little league.
 Regardless, it’s still important and you would like to look good while giving this speech.
-So, how to give an
+So, how to give

 There are certain times in your life that are going to involve ceremony, whether it is getting sworn into a local office, as a school board member, being named head of the PTA or perhaps officiating someone’s wedding.
 All these occasions are marked by certain ceremonial speeches.
 So, how to make a good ceremonial speech?
 A ceremonial speech is not

 We’ve all been there.
 That conference or that Chamber of Commerce meeting where the host is, “OK, before we start, let’s all stand up and introduce ourselves for 30 seconds.”
 It seems simple, it seems casual and no one is asking you to give a big keynote speech.
 And still our heart is racing like a Maserati.
 We’re not even

 Public speaking is like anything else in life that cannot exist without some myths, and today I am going to take a closer look at the most common public speaking related myths you should know about.
 I am 100% certain that there is no such a thing as a “natural born speaker” or anything else these public speaking myths described

 When you’re writing an important speech, you must start with a clear outline.
 However, I find that many speakers are uncertain of how to write a good outline for their presentation.
 This is why I decided to write a guide for you, in hopes that learning to perfect your outlines will help you give better presentations in the future.
 How

 It’s the big day!
 Time is running out and you have yet to work on memorizing your speech.
 The only problem is, you’re due to give your presentation very soon.
 In fact, you have less than an hour to go.
 What do you do?
 I get emails asking me all the time if it is possible to memorize a speech